msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 When data simulation is (relatively) computationally inexpensive, the training data set, $\mathcal{Z}_{\text{train}}$, can be simulated continuously during training, a technique coined "simulation-on-the-fly".
 Regularly refreshing $\mathcal{Z}_{\text{train}}$ leads to lower out-of-sample error and to a reduction in overfitting.
 This strategy therefore facilitates the use of larger, more representationally-powerful networks that are prone to overfitting when $\mathcal{Z}_{\text{train}}$ is fixed.
 Further, this technique allows for data be simulated "just-in-time", in the sense that they can be simulated in small batches, used to train the neural estimator, and then removed from memory.
 This can substantially reduce pressure on memory resources, particularly when working with large data sets.

-One may also regularly refresh the parameter vectors used during training, $\vartheta_{\text{train}}$, and doing so leads to similar benefits.
+One may also regularly refresh the set $\vartheta_{\text{train}}$ of parameter vectors used during training, and doing so leads to similar benefits.
 However, fixing $\vartheta_{\text{train}}$ allows computationally expensive terms, such as Cholesky factors when working with Gaussian process models, to be reused throughout training, which can substantially reduce the training time for some models.
 Hybrid approaches are also possible, whereby the parameters (and possibly the data) are held fixed for several epochs (i.e., several passes through the training set when performing stochastic gradient descent) before being refreshed.

 The above strategies are facilitated with various methods of [`train()`](@ref).